Opening Triennial on 25.9.2025

 Opening on 25.9.2025

-The Triennial of Modernism 2025 will open with a reception and an Opening in Berlin.
-The Opening in Berlin is also the beginning of the supra-regional program of the Triennial of Modernism festival under the cross-city motto "Torn Modernism(s)".
+The Opening in Berlin is also the start of the supra-regional program of the "Triennial of Modernism" festival with the cross-city motto "Torn Modernism(s)".
+It highlights the forced migration of the Bauhaus from Weimar to Dessau, is reflected in the political debates following the last state elections and is also addressed in individual program contributions.
 The event is open to the general public.
 A personal invitation is not necessary, but the security regulations of the state representation require prior registration at veranstaltungen@lv.stk.sachsen-anhalt.de.

 • 17:30 Arrival and registration